108+ Earth Day Celebrations in Los Angeles

 2500 N. Main St., Santa Ana, CA 92705

-Discovery Cube Orange County invites families to experience Eco Challenge happening throughout the month of April.
+Discovery Cube Orange County invites families to experience Eco Challenge.
 The monthlong celebration focuses on “sustainability with hands-on activities, demonstrations, and exhibits designed to inspire eco-friendly action.”
-In addition to the Eco Challenge Exhibits, visitors will also enjoy special programming planned for select days such as the Worm Cart Demonstration, a Cloud Watch Activity, a Zero Waste Kitchen Demonstration, and more.
-Details are available online.
-All Eco Challenge activities are included with general admission.
-Tickets are available online.
+In addition to the Eco Challenge Exhibits, visitors will also enjoy special programming planned for select days such as the Worm Cart Demonstration, a Healthy Kitchen Zero Waste Demonstration, a Compost Stage Show, and a Windmill Activity.
+Details and tickets are available online.

 Tarzana Recreation Center